 While we are able to see that a higher percentage of people in these communities live past 100, we are not able to tell if their diets and/or lifestyles are fully maximized.

 We know that a certain level of physical activity contributes to better health and longevity over a sedentary lifestyle.
-However, the question of lifestyle and activity in these regions is an important and open one that may be best served in other articles.
+Are people in these communities appropriately active?
+Beyond not being sedentary, are they training their bodies in a way that is ideal, or are there benefits from physical exercise being left on the table?
+These questions are likely best served in other articles.

 Are Any of These Diets Ideal?